Zedonkay/ros2_cuda/README.md

 # CUIF Generator for ROS2 CUDA Integration

-**⚠️ This is version 1 of the project and has been abandoned.
-The new and improved version is available at: [robodsl](https://github.com/Zedonkay/robodsl)**
+**⚠️ DEPRECATED: This is version 1 of the project and is not fully functional.
+Development has been abandoned in favor of the new and improved version: [robodsl](https://github.com/Zedonkay/robodsl).
+This repository is kept for historical reference only.**

 A tool for generating CUDA-accelerated ROS2 nodes from CUIF (CUDA Interface) files.
 This tool simplifies the development of GPU-accelerated robotics applications by providing a structured way to define CUDA kernels and device functions.